-Many people suffer from headaches, but few people know that headaches can be caused by dental health related issues.
+Many people suffer from headaches, but few people know that headaches can be a dental concern.
 If your bite is misaligned, your chewing and speaking patterns are often thrown off.
-Additionally, if you grind your teeth at night or experience occasional jaw pain it is likely due to increased tension in the temporomandibular joint or TMJ.
+Additionally, if you grind your teeth at night or experience occasional jaw pain, it is likely due to increased tension in the temporomandibular joint or TMJ.

-Tension to your jaw muscles can affect your overall oral health, and leave you with headaches and other discomforts that impacts your daily quality of life.
+Tension in your jaw muscles can affect your overall oral health and leave you with headaches and other discomforts that impact your daily quality of life.
 Fortunately, our highly-skilled dentists in Columbia, Maryland offer comprehensive dental solutions all under one roof to provide you with a personalized treatment plan to help relieve your TMJ headaches.

 Headache Treatment in Columbia, MD